anqiaohu/academic-kickstart/content/author/admin/_index.md

 organizations = [ { name = "Qualcomm", url = "http://www.qualcomm.com" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "My research interests include distributed robotics, mobile computing and programmable matter."
+bio = "My research interests include all aspects of analog and mixed-signal IC design."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = "johnhu@ieee.org"